R1nY1x1/R1nY1x1/README.md

-# Hi, I’m @R1nY1x1
+# Hi, I’m Rin-Yixi

 This is R1nY1x1's Github.

-Feel free contact to me!
+Feel free contact to me in any language!

 ## Hajimemashite from 🇯🇵

-I'm master's student in mechanic system.
+I'm master's student in mechanic system in Japan.

 My reserch field is DigitalImageProcessing, DeepLerning, and CharacterRecognition.